bionic uncrewed underwater vehicles

 Envisioned as sensor carriers for automated monitoring missions, the three latest UUVs are entering the final stages of development for commercial use.

-These include the PingGuin AUV, the Poggy AUV, and the MiniROV hybrid robots.
+These include the Quadroin AUV, the Poggy AUV, and the MiniROV hybrid robots.

-PingGuin is an autonomous vehicle with low-drag bionic design.
+The Quadroin is a next generation AUV with low-drag bionic design.

-One of the EvoLogics co-founders, Dr. Rudolph Bannasch studied Adélie penguins and the effectiveness of their locomotion since the 80s, undertaking several field trips to the Antarctic and performing numerous wind tunnel and water tank experiments in Berlin.
-This research demonstrated that spindle-shaped flow bodies, modeled after penguins, achieve ultra-low drag coefficients in the water.
+EvoLogics’ founder Dr. Rudolf Bannasch studied Adelie penguins and their highly efficient locomotion since the 1980s, with several field trips to the Antarctic and numerous experiments in wind tunnels and water tanks.
+Innovative spindle-shaped flow bodies, modeled after penguins, achieve ultra-low drag coefficients in the water.

 High-speed vehicle for search, monitoring and communication support missions